Sphereon-SDK/pdf-stamper-sdk/README.md

 ## Introduction

 Welcome to the PDF Stamper SDK.
-This SDK allows you to stamp barcodes, hyperlinks, images, lines and text on pdfs
+This SDK allows you to stamp barcodes, hyperlinks, images, lines and text on pdfs.
+It also has support for blockchain registrations, digital signatures (blue bar) and filling out PDF forms.

+For the full documentation goto https://docs.sphereon.com/api/pdf-stamper/1.0

 ## Available SDKs

-The SDK currently supports the folowing languages:
+There are SDKs for the following languages:
  * [Java - OkHttp - Gson](java8-okhttp-gson)
  * [Javascript](javascript)